Electric Traction Motor Market

 North America

-The North American market holds approximately 22% of global electric traction motor demand, driven by EV adoption in the U.S. and Canada.
+The North American market holds approximately 22% of electric traction motor demand, driven by EV adoption in the U.S. and Canada.
 With major automakers investing $50B+ in electrification, the region shows 12% YoY growth, particularly in commercial vehicle applications.
 Government incentives and charging infrastructure expansion are accelerating market penetration.

 Europe